mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Karmen:* We'll think about it.

 There was no problem to implement referral system.
 Pedro handled it very easily.
-Just added database column for user table to indicate by whom this user was invited.
+Just added database column `referrer` for user table to indicate by whom this user was invited.
 Magical `NULL` was used to indicate users with no-referral registration.

-*Karmen:* blah blah b;lha, visit.
+*Incoming call from karmelove81*
+*Karmen:* Hi, Pedro.
+*Pedro:* Hello, Karm.
+*Karmen:* We decided to implement *"PayBot"*
+*Pedro:* Pay?
+*Karmen:* Yes, it will give some bonus points to each user based on some conditions.
+I sent you an email with rules.
+*Pedro:* But...
+We don't have bonus points in user account.
+*Karmen:* Really?
+Let me confirm.
+*karmelove81 disconnected*

+Pedro received email from Karmen and clicked to open attachment `business_rules.jpg`

+*Incoming call from karmelove81*
+*Karmen:* Hi, Pedro.
+I confirmed.
+We really don't have bonus points yet.
+*Pedro:* As I said.
+*Karmen:* That means we must implement them.
+*Pedro:* It's not planned delivery.
+*Karmen:* I'll confirm with Rage Man, but start working.
+*karmelove81 disconnected*

+*Pedro:* Asylum.

+Pedro added another column `bonus_points` to user table.
+Done.
+He went to drink some coffee, but some strange feeling was as he forgot something.

+*Pedro:* Attachment!

+Attachment `business_rules.jpg` was just a photo of terribly-written text on the piece of paper.

+* If user is no-referral registered, with subscription +100 points.
+* If user is no-referral registered, enabled +50 points.
+* If user is no-referral registered, disabled +10 point.
+* If user is referral registered, with subscription +50 points.
+* If user is referral registered, enabled +10 point.
+* If user is referral registered, disabled 0 point.
+* Also, for each user add points per invited user
+  * 5 for no-referral
+  * 3 for referral

+*Pedro:* She's, probably, never heard of cross product.

+Pedro started to implement the rules directly via if/else conditions.
+Very soon he was lost in his own code.

 *Dale:* How thigs are going?
-*Pedro:* Excellent, reading about *Visitor pattern*.
+*Pedro:* Not so good, thinking about this PayBot.
+*Dale:* What's the problem?
+*Pedro:* There are a lot conditions to check during visiting user in iteration.
+I just don't want if/else mess.
 *Dale:* If bot should visit user, it's definitely candidate for *visitor pattern*.
 *Pedro (trying to joke):* V for Visitor.
 *Dale (laughing):* Ahaha!
 I can use this joke to laugh with Terry.
 How do you think, will she understand?
 *Pedro:* Doubt.
 Just open the dictionary and find another word starting with "V".
 *Dale:* Good idea!

-*Niccy and Vaine battle*
+Pedro was trying to guess what horny word Dale will choose to impress Terry.

+*Pedro:* Stop talking!
+I need to concentrate on the problem.

+Search query *"visitor pattern"* didn't clear his mind.
+Every source was explaining something completely different.

 *Pedro:* I really can't understand what is Visitor pattern for.
 *Vaine:* Yeah, it is probably the most complicated pattern.
 *Pedro:* Wiki says it is a **way of separating an algorithm from an object structure on which it operates**.
 *Vaine:* Kind of.
 I'll give you an example.
-*Pedro:* I like examples.
-*Vaine:* Assume you have a different shapes: rectangle, triangle, circle, etc.
+Assume you have a different shapes: rectangle, triangle, circle, etc.
 *Pedro:* Yes.
 *Vaine:* How would you implement them.
 *Pedro:* I can create an abstract `Shape` class and all